sidart/bizdom/_posts/2020-07-19-haldiram-their-man-and-women.md

 Moolchand (Halidiram’s eldest son) was now controlling and growing the business.
 This is when her daughter demanded some business for her.
 After a lot of discussion and debate, it was agreed that She along with her husband can go to Nagpur and set up a shop there.
 Saraswati has also learned the art of making these snacks, but they lacked the art of selling and managing the business.
 As the business was failing Moolchand asked his elder son, Shiv Kishan to shift there and run the show in 1968.

 ## The House of Haldiram
+Your product is the outcome of a series of steps you take.
+The end result is what you are selling.
 By 1968, the three sons of Halidram were managing the business in Bikaner and Calcutta.
 While, Moolchand didn’t play much active role in expanding the business his four sons will do, esp Shiv Kishan.
 Two of his biggest moves were:
 (a) Kaju Katli.
 It was prepared by thickening milk with sugar, dry fruits, mainly cashew nuts, and saffron.
 (b) Getting into the restaurant business